 The CMO owns this fit.
 Desirability — do customers want it? — is the question, and the market gives the answer.

 The trap: Declaring Product-Market Fit based on vanity metrics.
 Signups without usage.
 Traffic without conversion.
 Interest without revenue.
 Real fit is felt — you start getting pulled by demand rather than pushing through resistance.
-In a world where only 29% trust what AI produces, genuine traction stands out sharply from artificial engagement.
+In a world where only 32% of Americans trust AI (Edelman Trust Barometer, 2026), genuine traction stands out sharply from artificial engagement.

 Where it lives: In the bank.
 Across the full canvas.